pencleanenergy/MATCH-model/README.md

 3. Generate model input files
 Open `run_scenarios.ipynb` and complete steps 1 and 2 under the "Generate Model Inputs" heading, following any directions listed.
 This step will take the data entered into the excel spreadsheet and format it for use in the model.

-This will generate
+This will generate:

 	📂model_run_name
 	┣ 📂generator_set_1: holds solar and wind resource data for each set of generators